Editor’s note: This column originally appeared in the Oct. 24, 2013.

 I also found this assignment to be the one of the most personally rewarding assignments this year.

-I went to five farms in two days and met with five accommodating, kind and generous hard working, intelligent men.
+I went to five farms in two days and met with five accommodating, kind, generous, hard-working and intelligent men.
 The farms were north of Newton, south of Newton, south of Baxter, east of Kellogg and north of Sully, and they were gorgeous.
 I met relaxed farm dogs, road around in trucks and tractors and stood on a field being harvested.
-I felt like a kid on a field trip again, except this time I arranged the trip and I was alone.
+I felt like a kid on a field trip again, except this time, I arranged the trip and I was alone.
 The travel alone had filled my soul with appreciation, pride and nostalgia.

 One of the farmers invited me into his truck because it was warm and we went on a land tour.
 We talked about the untimely passing of someone we both knew, which led us to open up about life and even more personal losses.

-I shared with him the passing of my father when I was four and he told me about the sudden death of his 18-year-old granddaughter, one who he didn’t get the chance to say goodbye to before being coma induced.
+I shared with him the passing of my father when I was 4 and he told me about the sudden death of his 18-year-old granddaughter, one who he didn’t get the chance to say goodbye to before being coma induced.
 While reflecting, he said something I’ll never forget.

 “Not being able to say goodbye is hard.
 That’s why we ought to be doing it every day.”

-Words like these are lessons that we can only learn through experience.
+Words like these are lessons we can only learn through experience.
 It’s the outcome of a flood of pain and heartbreak.
 It was the truest, sincerest quote I heard from anyone in awhile.

 After the interview, I left that farm feeling so enriched and satisfied beyond any expectations.

-The other four farmers I met were just as insightful, interesting and open, and I thought to myself, ‘Why did I put this assignment off again?’
+The other four farmers I met were just as insightful, interesting and open, and I thought to myself, “Why did I put this assignment off again?”